fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ![](/images/reconciliation/ratelimiting.png)

-With Rate Limiting work queues, the consumer can throw the event back to the queue callign `AddRateLimited`, and the queue will re-propose the item following the rate limiting logic implemented by the queue (default ones follow an exponential backoff mechanism).
+With Rate Limiting work queues, the consumer can throw the event back to the queue calling `AddRateLimited`, and the queue will re-propose the item following the rate limiting logic implemented by the queue (default ones follow an exponential backoff mechanism).

 The `Forget` method is how we notify the queue the item was processed successfully and it can stop sending it to the consumer.

 Implementing this type of behaviour requires extra logic in place (idempotency among the others) to make sure the event is reconciled properly.

-In a following blogpost we'll cover how the code looks like, how we can implement the same mechanisms for user defined types, and how to use the non type-safe client.
+In the next blogpost, I will cover how the code looks like, how we can implement the same mechanisms for user defined types, and how to use the non type-safe client.

 If you liked this post, [consider following me on twitter](https://twitter.com/fedepaol).